project-bluebird/dodo/Specification.md

   - `longitude`: A double in the range [-180, 180).
 The aircraft's longitude.
   - `vertical_speed`: A double.
 The aircraft's vertical speed in feet/min (units according to BlueSky docs).

-If any of the given aircraft IDs does not exist in the simulation, the returned dataframe contains a row of NULLs for that ID.
+If any of the given aircraft IDs does not exist in the simulation, the returned dataframe contains a row of missing values for that ID.

 If an invalid ID is given, or the call to Bluebird fails, an exception is thrown.